 You’ll start wondering about spoiled actors when you check into the luxurious all-inclusive Mount Engadine Lodge west of Calgary.
 The river-braided meadow near the off-the-grid resort should look familiar from the film.
 The inn offers guests wildlife encounters.
 We suggest you avoid the bears.

-Nearby filming sites include Morley, a town in the Stoney First Nations Reserve, where arrows flew in the fur-trapper-Indian battle, along with a gravel pit at Spray Valley Provincial Park near the town of Canmore.
+Nearby filming sites include Morley, a town in the Stoney First Nations Reserve.
+This is where arrows flew in the battle between the trappers and Indians, along with a gravel pit at Spray Valley Provincial Park near the town of Canmore.
 That’s where architects constructed a replica of the frontier Fort Kiowa, which was torn down after filming.

 Trust us.
 No one around here has to dine on raw bison liver, as Leonardo famously did.
-Popular Crazyweed Kitchen in Canmore serves everything from pizza to Alberta strip loin.
+The popular Crazyweed Kitchen in Canmore serves everything from pizza to Alberta strip loin.